Student Guide

 Aalto Inventors

-Take the first step on the innovation journey and discover the potential of your research.
+The first step on your innovation journey: Field-specific innovation training exclusively for researchers to discover the impact potential of your work.

 Innovation School